Mama-Ru/Lineup-Genie/README.md

 ## 🛠️ Setup & Local Usage

 1. Download or clone this repository to your local machine.
-2. If your scripts require database credentials or local configurations, create a `.env` file in the root directory.
+2. This program requires an APA token, create a `.env` file in the root directory.